Autostraddle: Queer Girl City Guides

 As part of their travel section, Autostraddle began publishing Queer Girl City Guides in 2012.
 Queer Girl City Guides are user-created, Autostraddle-approved guides to cities in the United States and abroad for queer women moving to or traveling to a new city.
 The guides discuss places to dance, eat, drink, be entertained, party, play sports, get an "alternative lifestyle haircut" or tattoo, celebrate pride, purchase LGBTQ books and publications, participate in activism, and more.
 The guides also provide insight on local colleges, gayborhoods and neighborhoods or places to avoid.
 Some guides also include sections on trans culture.

+Autostraddle TV Awards

+Starting in September 2018, Autostraddle has held the Autostraddle TV Awards (formerly the "Gay Emmys" and "Queer TV Awards"), in which readers and contributors annually vote for their favorite LGBT-inclusive television broadcasts.